Updated: February 19, 2022

 Annual interest rates of debt consolidation loans currently range between 13.20% to 22.70% in the Philippines.
 They are offered by most Philippine commercial banks.
 So just go to them, ask and compare their requirements and terms, and choose your best option.

 This is similar to transferring your balance towards a lower interest rate credit card.
 The difference is that you’re applying for a loan, and using that money to pay off all your debts.
-And effectively, you’ll be paying fewer fees on interests.
+And effectively, you’ll be paying fewer fees on interest.

 Moreover, this works well if you were able to apply for debt amnesty.
 Because you can immediately pay off all your creditors, and just worry about paying your debt consolidation loan to the bank.

-Cashflow and debt management can be confusing, especially if your mind is clouded with worry and stress.
+Cash flow and debt management can be confusing, especially if your mind is clouded with worry and stress.
 Moreover, if you’re not really good with numbers, then it may be smart to ask for help from a financial planner.

 Having someone on your side who can think objectively will help you avoid costly mistakes in your debt management and consolidation.
 Plus, they can also guide you on how to properly manage your finances and avoid going into debt again.